pyOpenSci/software-peer-review/our-process/policies.md

 (coi)=

-## Conflict of Interest for Reviews and Editors
+## Conflict of interest for reviews and editors

 Following criteria are meant to be a guide for what constitutes a conflict of interest (COI) for an editor or reviewer.
 The potential editor or reviewer has